swiftcomplete-public/reverse-geocode/README.md

 ## Data coverage

-Swiftcomplete reverse geocoding is currently available in the United Kingdom.
+Swiftcomplete reverse geocoding is currently available in Great Britain.
 We'll be adding the following countries shortly:

 - Denmark
 - France